With summer coming to an end in Muskogee, now is an ideal time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last replaced yours?
-Pull it out and tilt it toward the light.
-If there’s no light visible, replace it.
+Not sure when you last checked yours?
+Pull it out and hold it up to the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside